Confederate statues are coming down following George Floyd's death. Here's what we know - KEYT | KCOY

 Nashville, Tennessee

-A controversial statue of Edward Carmack, a former US senator and newspaper owner known for attacking civil rights advocates like Ida B. Wells, was carried away from the city’s Capitol grounds on Monday, according to CNN affiliate WKRN.
+A controversial statue of Edward Carmack, a former US senator and newspaper owner known for attacking civil rights advocates like Ida B. Wells, was carried away from the city’s Capitol grounds, according to CNN affiliate WKRN.

 The removal came after demonstrators tore the monument down on Sunday.